raphaellmsousa/roboticND/project5/README.md

 # Udacity Home Service Robot

 This is the final project of the Robot Nanodegree from Udacity.
 The main goal is coding a Home Service Robot to pick up and delivery a package autonomously.

-As follow, it will be presented the start up of the proposed solution for this project:
+For this project, it was necessary to perform localization, mapping and navigation.

+## Localization

+Localization isn't an easy task!
+Consists in determining the pose (x, y and theta) of the robot in a mapped environment.
+As presented in the classes, there are 3 types of localization problems:

+1. Position Tracking (local localization): in this problem, the robot knows the initial position and has to estimate its position and oriantation while it moves out on the environment;

+2. Global Localization: in this case, the initial pose is unkown and the robot has to determinate its position relative to a ground truth map.

+3. Kidnapped robot problem: this problem is a particular case of the global localization.
+In this case, the robot can be kidnapped to a new location any time.
+This is the hardest problem for localization.

 ## Instructions